Is Electromagnetic Field Momentum Due to the Flow of Field Energy?: Introduction

-\prettyref{sec:Maxwell} accepts the negative results of the present study of relativistic mass flow, and speculates about possible ways forward in the search for a model, if any, of physics that might underly the Maxwell Equations.\footnote{Some material from this paper was previously published in preliminary and incomplete form in Johns\cite{Johns-prog}.
-However, all such material is reorganized and extensively expanded.
-Also, the present paper adds the proof in Section 3 that the definition of $\br V_{\!\text{A}}$ violates the transformation rules of special relativity and hence is invalid.
-An added Afterword in \prettyref{sec:Maxwell} suggests reasons for the failure of field momentum to be the flow of field energy.
-This section also speculates on the consequences of this failure for future attempts to find new physics beneath the Maxwell equations.}
+\prettyref{sec:Maxwell} accepts the negative results of the present study of relativistic mass flow, and speculates about possible ways forward in the search for a model, if any, of physics that might underly the Maxwell Equations.

 This paper uses Heaviside-Lorentz units.
 We denote four-vectors as $\fv K=K^{0}\fv e_{0}+\br K$ where $\fv e_{0}$ is the time unit vector and the three-vector part is understood to be $\br K=K^{1}\fv e_{1}+K^{2}\fv e_{2}+K^{3}\fv e_{3}$.
 In the Einstein summation convention, Greek indices range from $0$ to $3$, Roman indices from $1$ to $3$.
 The Minkowski metric tensor is $(\eta_{\alpha\beta})=(\eta^{\alpha\beta})=\text{diag}(-1,+1,+1,+1)$.
 Three-vectors are written with bold type $\br K$, and their magnitudes as $K$.
 Thus $\left|\br K\right|=K$.